voutilad/sisu.io/content/posts/paysim.md

     POS systems (both offline and online) to initially gain access to victims' accounts./

-Lastly, the above is all about 3rd-party fraud: _what about 1st-party?_

-Typically 1st-party involves some level of credit building, and our mobile money network isn't exactly a credit network.
-Still, we can pretend!
+With the above in mind, let's first talk about turning our generic PaySim fraudster into a 3rd Party Fraudster.

 #### Improving 3rd Party Fraudsters {#improving-3rd-party-fraudsters}